 Following ACA tradition, we invite you to make use of the audio and visual potential of the World Wide Web as you organize your review.
 At a minimum we suggest that you construct hyperlinks to other authors or pages that might offer insight to your arguments.
 However, we also ask that you keep formatting to a minimum (no excessive use of colors, blinking text, etc.).

 Publishers and authors are encouraged to send new books (copyright date within 5 years of ACJ posting date) and to inquire about reviews for forthcoming books to the book review editor at the address below.
+Preference will be given to books related to interpersonal communication and popular culture.

 Anita K. McDaniel